spudtrooper/minimalcli/README.md

 ## Usage

 * For a simple CLI see [app/app_test.go](https://github.com/spudtrooper/minimalcli/blob/main/app/app_test.go)
-* For a combination of CLI and HTTP, see the following example:
+* For a combination of CLI and HTTP server, see the following example:
   * Define a set of [Handlers](https://github.com/spudtrooper/opentable/blob/main/handlers/handlers.go)
   * Use those handlers to create a [CLI](https://github.com/spudtrooper/opentable/blob/main/cli/main.go)
   * Use the same handlers to create an [HTTP server](https://github.com/spudtrooper/opentable/blob/main/frontend/server.go)